luiscastaned/dna-rna-energy-minimization-gromacs-workflow/README.md

 Select:

 ```
-Potential (Potential section that is almost always number 10 and then number 0)
+Potential (The potential option is almost always number 10, and then you must press number 0.)
 ```

 ---